 Sunrise is between 6 and 7 am - Sunset before 8 pm.
 Sunrise and Sunset times

-Gate opening hours depending on sunrise and sunset.
+Gate opening hours depend on sunrise and sunset.
 The gates and also the camp gates are open from sunrise until sunset.
 You have to leave Etosha in time or be in your camp at sunset, otherwise, you risk a fine.
-The reason for the closure at night is to avoid accidents with the wildlife.
+The reason for the closure at night is to avoid accidents with wildlife.

 - There are roughly 12-13 hours of sunshine in the rainy season.

 - During the dry season, days are shorter; daylight hours are ranging from 11-12 hours.

 Malaria isn't a big issue in Namibia except for the Caprivi part of the Okavango Delta in the northeast.
 In general, the risk is the highest during the rainy season and at the beginning of the dry season roundabout until June.
 It is recommended to wear long sleeves, and long trousers to keep mosquitoes at bay.
 Ask your doctor if it is advisable to take antimalarial in the high-risk time or even in the dry season.
 What we always do is travelling with a stand-by medication in our luggage.

 - Start early morning and again in the afternoon when the carnivores are active and rest at midday.

 - If you plan to drive through Etosha the entire day, take lunch with you and have a break at one of the view picnic spots or at one of the main camps.